 About Us

-Partisan is a small, Black-led Community Interest Company, designing alternative help systems for Black and racially minoritised communities.
+Partisan is a small, Black-led Community Interest Company, designing alternative help systems alongside Black and racially minoritised communities.

-We were born out of a pull from the community for accessible and culturally sensitive mental health and wellbeing support, and a push from traditional mental health systems which were not meeting the needs of our most marginalised and racialised communities.
+We were born out of a pull from communities for accessible and culturally sensitive mental health and wellbeing support, and a push from traditional mental health systems which were not meeting the needs of Black and racialised communities.

 Why we exist